karllhughes/personal-blog-5/_posts/2025-01-02-side-project-ideas.md

 ### 9. Fitness Instructor

 Gyms and Health and Fitness clubs are a sizeable industry, with a market size that’s valued at over [$30 billion in 2021](https://www.statista.com/statistics/605223/us-fitness-health-club-market-size-2007-2021/) alone.
 Given its sheer size, this industry presents a number of opportunities for those looking into becoming a personal trainer or a home fitness instructor.
 Throw in the increased interest in virtual fitness training thanks to the pandemic and now is a perfect time to start a side gig in this field.

+And, if you're ever ready to level up and start your own gym, [there are plenty of good resources on that topic too](https://amzn.to/3DGG5CT).

 ### 10. Graphic Designer